 It’s fair to say that 2020 hasn’t quite panned out to be the year that any of us were expecting.
-As much as I’ve tried to avoid writing anything COVID-19 based over the last few months, the situation has progressed to a stage that it is now impossible to ignore.
+As much as I’ve tried to avoid writing anything about COVID-19 over the last few months, the situation has progressed to a stage that it’s now impossible to ignore.
 Coronavirus has dominated the world this year, and to avoid the topic altogether would be remiss.
 There’s a lot that can be said about the events and consequences of the last six months, but in this post, I want to look at some important budgeting tips to help us all cope with one of the other casualties of the crisis; our finances.

-The pandemic has not only had huge health-based outcomes for the global community, but it’s caused a massive amount of uncertainty around our economics and employment.
+The pandemic has not only had huge health-based outcomes for the global community but it’s caused a massive amount of uncertainty around our economics and employment.
 Businesses across the world have had to adapt with speed to the evolution of the virus, and what this has meant for its workforces.
 Here in the UK, many workers have faced huge struggles with their wellbeing, work-life balance and of course, their job security.

 And while the furlough scheme was welcomed in the short term, many workers were simply made redundant or paid a lot less than they were used to in June this year.
 According to the CIPD:

 Over half (55%) of furloughed workers in June said their financial security has worsened since the onset of the pandemic with 28% of non-furloughed workers also in agreement.https://www.cipd.co.uk/knowledge/work/trends/goodwork/covid-impact

 Although things have returned to a semi-state of normality for some, there are still huge question marks over the future job security and financial wellbeing of many of us.
 So, what steps can be taken to help keep your finances stable during such an uncertain time?
 And why is doing this so important?
 Well for one, it’s not just about financial stability.